jkk/cantata/README.md

          :strategy :multiple)
 ```

 Of course, when selecting data from one-to-many or many-to-many relationships, you should keep database impact in mind.
 Single round trips are best when you're selecting a small number of columns from the target table, because each top-level row gets repeated for each related row in the result set (setting the `:flat` query option to true will show this).
-Multiple round trips prevent reptition of top-level rows but you pay for each trip.
+Multiple round trips prevent repetition of top-level rows but you pay for each trip.
 Cantata assumes you know what you're doing.
 Don't shoot your foot off!

 Joins can always be made explicit, which overrides implicit joins of the same name: